 (1) The nominal values of the yield strength fy and the ultimate strength fu for structural steel should be obtained:

-either by adopting the values fy = ReH and fu = Rm (as lower bound of the given range) directly from the product standard;
+a) either by adopting the values fy = ReH and fu = Rm (as lower bound of the given range) directly from the product standard;

-or by using the values given in Table 5.1 for steel conforming to EN 10025, EN 10210-1, EN 10210-1, EN 10219-1 EN 10219-2, and in Table 5.2 for steel conforming to EN 10149, and considering the availability of the material in the thickness range according to the product standard.
+b) or by using the values given in Table 5.1 for steel conforming to EN 10025, EN 10210-1, EN 10210-1, EN 10219-1 EN 10219-2, and in Table 5.2 for steel conforming to EN 10149, and considering the availability of the material in the thickness range according to the product standard.

 NOTE 1 The choice of the approach can be set by the National Annex considering the effects on partial factors and their calibration according to Annex E and EN 1990.
 In case of option b), the partial factor γM1 needs to be increased.